abinash15th/Bangalore-house-price-predtion/README.md

 # Bangalore house price predtion
-Data cleaning by removing outliers
+Data cleaning by removing outliers by using Quantile,Standard deviation & Z-score